vinaydhegde/vinaydhegde.github.io/_posts/2020-04-05-Deploy and run a microservce in Kubernetes.md

 date: 2020-04-05
 ---

-This blog covers the little basics of Kubernetes & Container Orchestration in general and then details out how to deploy a Flask-based microservice (along with Postgres and React.js) to a Kubernetes cluster.
+This blog covers basics of Kubernetes & Container Orchestration in general and then details out how to deploy a Flask-based microservice (along with Postgres and React.js) to a Kubernetes cluster.

 Dependencies: